UEFA.com works better on other browsers

 EURO 2024: Game changer, story maker

 KSI referee training programmes, including language lessons, helped accelerate Twana’s rapid rise to the top of Icelandic refereeing.
-Courses are funded by UEFA’s HatTrick programme, which distributes an average 66% of each EURO’s net revenue to European associations for investment in their national game.
+Courses are funded by UEFA’s HatTrick programme, which on average distributes more than half of each EURO’s net revenue to European associations for investment in their national game.

 Read more stories that show the EURO’s power to change lives and communities for the better, on an off the pitch.